BenLangmead/bowtie2/MANUAL.markdown

 drive the build process.

 First, download the source package from the [sourceforge site].
-Make sure you're getting the source package; the file downloaded should end in `-src.zip`.
+Make sure you're getting the source package; the file downloaded should end in `-source.zip`.
 Unzip the file, change to the unzipped directory, and build the Bowtie 2 tools by running GNU `make` (usually with the command `make`, but sometimes with `gmake`) with no arguments.
 If building with MinGW, run `make` from the MSYS environment.

 To support the [`-p`] (multithreading) option, Bowtie 2 needs the `pthreads` library.
 To compile Bowtie 2 without `pthreads` (which disables [`-p`]), use